The Key to Accelerating Cash Flow is Accounts Receivable Digitization

 While undoubtedly important, accounts receivable is often an overlooked function.
 Now, it presents itself as a catalyst for driving business efficiency, accelerating cash flow, and creating exceptional customer experiences.

-Accounts receivable digitization as a strategic lever
+3 reasons use accounts receivable digitization as a strategic lever

 Your ability to predict cash flow, along with how quickly you collect that cash in the first-place, hinges on the efficacy of various accounts receivable activities including invoicing, payment acceptance and processing, and collections management.
 Highly manual processes can hamper all these functions.
 Having now realized this, CFOs are taking immediate action, as evidenced by the significant shares of firms currently investing in the digitization of these three payments-related operations.